On the linear transformation between inertial frames: Abstract

 \section{Abstract}

 In the derivation of Lorentz transformation, linear transformation between inertial frames is one of the most important steps.
 In teaching special relativity, we usually use the homogeneity and isotropy of spacetime to argue that the transformation must be linear transformation without providing any rigorous detail.
-We provide a mathematical proof of linear transformation based on the two postulates of special relativity and the homogeneity and isotropy of spacetime.
+Here in the first time we provide a solid mathematical proof of the argument that the transformation between two inertial frames must be linear because of the homogeneity and isotropy of spacetime.